MrLoh/thesis-davidson/manuscript.md

-The goal of this section is to ground all the arguments from before in an understanding of the main characteristics of Davidson's view of (3.1) the relation between the mental and the physical, (3.2) his epistemology, and (3.3) his theory of interpretation.
-After this I am going to discuss how those understandings come together in a unified theory of intellectual and linguistic competence and reexamine the role of Davidson's Test in this theory.
+The goal of this section is to ground all the arguments from before in an understanding of the main characteristics of Davidson's view of ([3.1](#supervenience)) the relation between the mental and the physical, ([3.2](#triangulation)) his epistemology, and ([3.3](#interpretation)) his theory of interpretation.
+After this I am going to discuss how those understandings come together in his unified theory of intellectual and linguistic competence and relate to Davidson's Test.
+Wrapping up with a discussion how Davidson's view might fit into the more recent discussion between connectionism and the classical representational and computational theory of mind.

 ## The Meaning of Programs and Anomalous Monism {#supervenience}